MABelanger/jsconcept/es6/ch4.md

 };
 ```

 We can use `import *` the * refer to all the exports, so we get an object of the exported values.
+When we use the * the alias `as` is require.

 ```js
 // File base.js: